Efficiency Guarantees from Data: Preliminaries

-Observe that we could have avoided complication with contexts and policies by defining $\hat{X}$ as the set of feasible allocations, ignoring the contextual structure that gives rise to $\tilde{X}$.
-However, when working with data-sets we will be observing samples of the context and not expectations over the contexts.
-Hence, this extra structure is needed to argue about sampling errors in subsequent sections.

-\paragraph{Worst-case Bayes-Nash price of anarchy.} The Bayesian price of anarchy of an auction is defined as the worst-case ratio of welfare in the optimal auction to the welfare in a Bayes-Nash equilibrium of the original auction, taken over all value and context distributions and over all equilibria.
-We will denote with $BNE(\auction,\valuecdfs,G)$ the set of Bayes-Nash equilibria of an auction $\auction$, when values are drawn from distributions $\valuecdfs$ and context is drawn from distribution $G$.
+\paragraph{Worst-case Bayes-Nash price of anarchy.} The Bayesian price of anarchy of an auction is defined as the worst-case ratio of welfare in the optimal auction to the welfare in a Bayes-Nash equilibrium of the original auction, taken over all value distributions and over all equilibria.
+Let $BNE(\auction,\valuecdfs)$ be the set of Bayes-Nash equilibria of an auction $\auction$, when values are drawn from distributions $\valuecdfs$.
 Then: